AppGharage/Epay-Support/docs/home/README.md

  ### How to setup your Epay account
   Everything you need to know about getting started with Epay
    - Create an Account by signing up
-   - Verify your email
+   - Verify your email address
    - Login to your account

  ### How to create a payment page
  - After you login successfully, head to the navigation and click on **Payment Pages**.
- - On the top right coner is a button named **Create New Page**; click on it to create your payment page.
+ - On the top right corner is a button named **Create New Page**; click on it to create your payment page.
  - Now, copy the link provided you when you create the page and start sharing with whoever needs to pay you.

  ### How to make payment